 Discussion Board participation consists of 20% of your final grade.
-You will be randomly organized into discussion groups to facilitate ease of participation, thus the discussion will not be course wide.
 There are two parts to participating in the discussion boards each week.
 You are required to write an initial discussion board post based on the instructions for that particular module discussion.
 You then must reply to at least one of your classmate's posts (you are more than welcome to reply to more!).
 All posts and replies must be original material; plagiarism will not be tolerated.
 Initial discussion posts are due by 11:59pm ET on Thursdays each week.
 And discussion replies are due by 11:59pm ET on Fridays each week.
 There will be a total of 15 graded discussion boards.
 Both posts and replies must be at least 150 words in length (200 words maximum).
 Please be succinct and always respectful.
 You will receive zero (0) points if any content from another student or the internet is copied.
 The rubric for discussion boards is posted in e-Learning.